Jehovah's Witnesses publications: Literature for preaching

-When interested individuals are encountered, Witnesses offer a home Bible study course, using a current publication, such as What Does the Bible Really Teach?, which outlines their primary beliefs and interpretations of the Bible.
+When interested individuals are encountered, Witnesses offer a home Bible study course, using a current publication, such as Enjoy Life Forever!—An Interactive Bible Course, which outlines their primary beliefs and interpretations of the Bible.
 The Witness then visits the student on a regular basis, generally considering a chapter on each visit.
 Students are requested to examine the material prior to the arrival of the Bible study conductor, using the questions at the bottom of each page, to "help prepare the student for the Bible study".

 Jehovah's Witnesses customarily read each paragraph aloud together with the student, and then ask the question(s) provided for that paragraph.
 Students are encouraged to read the scriptures cited in the material.
-Bible students are expected to be making progress to become baptized as a Jehovah's Witness by the time the course is completed, and may be asked to study a second publication, such as "Keep Yourselves in God's Love".
+Bible students are expected to be making progress to become baptized as a Jehovah's Witness by the time the course is completed.

 Jehovah's Witnesses previously offered their literature for a price determined by the branch office in each country, to cover printing costs.
 Since 2000, Jehovah's Witnesses have offered their publications free of charge globally.
 Printing is funded by voluntary donations from Witnesses and members of the public.
-Jehovah's Witnesses accept donations if offered by householders, and are instructed to invite donations in countries where soliciting funds is permitted.
+Jehovah's Witnesses accept donations if offered by householders.